huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 # 3. Call peak and feature generation

-We extract the reads on chr 3 for simplification:
+In this step, we extract the reads on chr 3 for simplification.

-* Features for peak correction:
+Features for peak correction are listed below:

 1) TPM_of_peak: The total Tags per Million(TPM) value of the peak called by `CAGEr`.
 2) TPM_of_Dominant_Site: The highest TPM value of all sites within a peak.
 3) Gene_length: The length of the transcript annotated.